-Governing Policies and Key Management

-Description

-Committees

-Insurance risk

-Insurance risk is the risk of loss due to the Governing Policies: potential for events the Group has insured against occurring more frequently or with greater severity than anticipated.
+Description Insurance risk Governing Policies and Key Management Committees Key controls and risk mitigation strategies Insurance risk is the risk of loss due to the potential for events the Group has insured against occurring more frequently or with greater severity than anticipated.
 The Group is primarily exposed to insurance risk through home and motor events through a wholly-owned subsidiary in Australia.

-- Product Management Policy

-- Underwriting Policy

-- Claims Management Policy

-- Reinsurance Management Policy

-Executive Committees of insurance writing businesses

-• Defined insurance risk indicators set in the Group RAS;

-- · Sound product design and pricing to ensure that customers understand the extent of their cover and that premiums are sufficient to cover the risk involved; - Limits, standards and underwriting authorities to ensure acceptance of appropriate risks; - Regular monitoring of loss ratios, aggregations and concentrations; - Catastrophe modelling and stress testing; - · Actuarial review of claims provisions; - Controls to ensure valid claims are paid without undue delay; and - · Reinsurance to manage the volatility of insurance risk and limit exposure to significant, individual or aggregate risks or risk concentrations.
+Governing Policies: Product Management Policy Underwriting Policy Claims Management Policy Reinsurance Management Policy Key Management Committee: Executive Committees of insurance writing businesses Defined insurance risk indicators set in the Group RAS; Sound product design and pricing to ensure that customers understand the extent of their cover and that premiums are sufficient to cover the risk involved; Limits, standards and underwriting authorities to ensure acceptance of appropriate risks; Regular monitoring of loss ratios, aggregations and concentrations; Catastrophe modelling and stress testing; Actuarial review of claims provisions; Controls to ensure valid claims are paid without undue delay; and Reinsurance to manage the volatility of insurance risk and limit exposure to significant, individual or aggregate risks or risk concentrations.
+Strategic risk Strategic risk is the risk of material stakeholder value destruction or less than planned value creation.
+The Group is exposed to strategic risk primarily through: Changes in the Group's external and internal operating environments (including macro-economic conditions, competitive forces, technology, regulatory, political and social trends, customer expectations and the environment); and Risk associated with the process for strategy development and monitoring of strategy implementation.
+Group Strategic Risk Management Policy Environmental &amp; Social Policy Key Management Committee: Strategic risk: Strategy development, approval and review; Identifying and monitoring changes and potential changes to the operating environment; and Monitoring execution progress of strategies.
+In developing the strategy, the following is considered: Impact of strategy on the Group's risk profile and measures of risk appetite; Recent execution progress; and Assumptions concerning the operating environment.

-Strategic risk

-Strategic risk is the risk of material Governing Policies: stakeholder value destruction or less than planned value creation.
-The Group is exposed to strategic risk primarily through:

-- Changes in the Group's external and internal operating environments (including macro-economic conditions, competitive technology, forces. regulatory, political and social trends, customer expectations and environment): and - Risk associated with the process for strategy development and monitoring of strategy implementation.

-- Group Strategic Risk Management Policy - Environmental & Social Policy

-· Executive Leadership Team

-Strategic risk:

-- · Strategy development, approval and review; - · Identifying and monitoring changes and potential changes to the operating environment; and - Monitoring execution progress of strategies.

-In developing the strategy, the following is considered:

-- Impact of strategy on the Group's risk profile and measures of risk appetite; - · Recent execution progress; and - · Assumptions concerning the operating environment.

 Climate risk represents a strategic risk due to the potential material transition and physical climate related impacts to the Group, if not managed effectively.
 The potential adverse impacts of climate change manifest, and are therefore measured and managed, as an outcome of the other material risk types.
-In order to understand these potential impacts, and in support of our commitment to limiting the impacts of climate change the Group:

-- · Develops scenario analyses to understand the impacts of both transition and physical climate-related risks on the business and the implications for strategic and tactical portfolio decisions; and - Develops strong policy frameworks which consider Environmental, Social and Governance issues, including climate change impacts in assessing our relationships with customers and suppliers.
+In order to understand these potential impacts, and in support of our commitment to limiting the impacts of climate change the Group; Develops scenario analyses to understand the impacts of both transition and physical climate-related risks on the business and the implications for strategic and tactical portfolio decisions; and Develops strong policy frameworks which consider Environmental, Social and Governance issues, including climate change impacts in assessing our relationships with customers and suppliers.

-Corporate Responsibility programs outline the objectives for safeguarding the environment, while supporting economic growth and development and provide guidelines in monitoring and reducing the Group's own greenhouse gas emissions and energy use.